LEGISLATIVE POSITIONS

 Keystone Equality carefully reviews legislation that could have an impact on the lives of LGBTQ+ Pennsylvanians.
 While there are some legislative bills that could harm our Community, there are many more that would have a positive impact.
 We ask you to join us in reviewing this legislation and then encourage you to contact your state representatives to take an active position on these bills as appropriate.

-LGBTQ Hate Crimes Amendment (SB 63) - If enacted, this legislation would add actual or perceived LGBTQ status along with other characteristics/identities to the Commonwealth’s hate crimes statute.
+LGBTQ Hate Crimes Amendment (SB 63) - If enacted, this legislation would add ancestry, sex, gender or gender identity, sexual orientation, intellectual disability, physical or sensory disability, and behavioral or mental health to the Commonwealth’s hate crimes statute.

-Data for LGBTQ+ Lives (SB 326) - If enacted, this legislation would require the Commonwealth to add lesbian, gay, bisexual, transgender and queer identifiers on all State forms, documents and applications.
+Data for LGBTQ+ Lives (SB 326) - If enacted, this legislation would require the Commonwealth to add lesbian, gay, bisexual, transgender and queer identifiers on all State forms, documents and applications, thereby recognizing that LGBTQ people exist and are due the same rights as others.

-Act to Protect LGBTQ Students From Discrimination in Private Schools (SB 554) - If passed, this bill would make it illegal for any private school that receives state funding to discriminate against LGBTQ students with regard to clubs/activities.
+Act to Protect LGBTQ Students From Discrimination in Private Schools (SB 554) - If passed, this bill would make it illegal for any private school that receives state funding to discriminate against LGBTQ students with regard to after school or during school clubs/activities.

-An Act to Ban Conversion Therapy (SB 575) - Conversion therapy (often called reparative therapy) is a harmful practice whereby LGBTQ people are subjected to mental and physical punishment designed to make someone “straight.”
-It has been proven to cause significant harm to people.
-If passed, this legislation would ban the practice in the State.
+An Act to Ban Conversion Therapy (SB 575) - Conversion therapy (often erroneously called reparative therapy) is a harmful practice whereby LGBTQ people are subjected to mental and physical torture or punishment designed to force someone to be “straight.”
+Conversion Therapy has been proven to cause significant harm and is not supported by any bonafide mental health organization in the United States.
+If passed, this legislation would ban the practice in the State for children under 18.

 Elimination of LGBTQ Panic Defense (HB 637) - If passed, this bill would make it illegal for anyone to use the fear of someone’s LGBTQ identity as a justification for assault or murder.